OctopusDeploy/docs/docs/octopus-rest-api/examples/deployment-targets/add-azure-web-app.md

 description: An example script to add an Azure Web App as a deployment target.
 ---

-This script demonstrate how to programmatically add an Azure Web App as a deployment target.
+This script demonstrates how to programmatically add an Azure Web App as a deployment target.

 ## Usage